-When Jeff Harnois made the decision last May to leave his longtime banking career in order to launch his own business, it was, as he says, “nothing short of terrifying.”
+When Jeff Harnois made the decision to leave his long-term banking career in order to launch his own business, it was, as he says, “nothing short of terrifying.”

-Along with his business partner and longtime friend Doug Crawford, Harnois took a leap of faith (with plenty of planning to back it up) and launched WYLI Venture Partners Inc., an entity that Harnois envisions as eventually being an umbrella company for around a dozen small businesses including multiple F45 Training studios in Northern Virginia.
+With his business partner and longtime friend Doug Crawford by his side, Harnois took a leap of faith (with plenty of planning to back it up) and launched WYLI Venture Partners Inc., an entity that Harnois envisions as eventually being an umbrella company for around a dozen small businesses, including multiple F45 Training studios in Northern Virginia.

 You entered college with an interest in criminology.
 How did that start?
 I grew up as an only child and was constantly around more adults than children.
 I ended up watching all these “Law & Order” and “Criminal Minds” TV shows with my parents.
 By the time I left high school, I was sure I wanted to be a criminal defense attorney.